SRON-Earth/Balsa/README.md

 ##### Discussion

-The FPR and FNR indicate how frequently the classifier is wrong, for each respecive ground truth.
+The FPR and FNR indicate how frequently the classifier is wrong, for each respective ground truth.
 They are useful when the cost of dealing with a certain type of error (a false positive or a false negative) is very high, as in the [creditcard example](#bestpractices).

 <a name="tpofpo"></a>
 #### True Positive Odds and False Positive Odds [(top)](#tableofcontents)